SebSept/ps_dev_base/README.md

 ### Git Pre-commit hook installer

-`composer psdt:fill-indexes`
+`composer psdt:install-precommit-hook`

-This command need to be run only once.
-It does :
-- add a composer script `pre-commit`
 - add file `precommit.sh`
+- symlink it to `.git/hooks/pre-commit`
 - make it executable
-- symlink it to .git/hooks/pre-commit
+- add a composer script `pre-commit`

-So before a commit is can be performed the composer script `pre-commit` must succeed (return 0).
+Before a commit is performed the composer script `pre-commit` will be triggered and must succeed (return 0), otherwise the commit is aborted.

 You can tweak the script by just editing the composer script.
-You can run the `pre-commit` at any time `composer
+You can run the `composer psdt:install-precommit-hook` or `composer run-script pre-commit` to predict if commit will fail or not.

 ## Installation